United States antitrust law: Creation and early years (1890–1910s)

-American antitrust law was formally created in 1890 with the U.S. Congress's passage of the Sherman Antitrust Act.
-Using broad language "unequaled in its generality", the Sherman Act outlawed "monopoliz[ation]" and "every contract, combination ... or conspiracy in restraint of trade".
+American antitrust law formally began in 1890 when the U.S. Congress passed the Sherman Act, though a few U.S. states had passed local antitrust laws during the previous year.
+Using broad and general wording, the Sherman Act outlawed "monopoliz[ation]" and "every contract, combination ... or conspiracy in restraint of trade".

-American courts quickly began struggling with the Sherman Act's broad and vague language, recognizing that interpreting it literally might make even simple business associations like partnerships illegal.
-Federal judges began trying to develop legal principles for distinguishing between "naked" trade restraints between rivals that suppressed competition and other restraints that were only "ancillary" to other cooperation agreements that promoted competition.
+Judges quickly began struggling with the broad wording of the Sherman Act, recognizing that interpreting it literally could make even simple business associations such as partnerships illegal.
+Courts began developing principles for distinguishing between "naked" trade restraints between rivals that suppressed competition and other restraints that promoted competition.

-The Sherman Act gave the U.S. Department of Justice the authority to enforce it, but the U.S. presidents and U.S. Attorneys General in power during the 1890s and early 1900s showed relatively little interest in doing so.
-With little interest in enforcing the Sherman Act and courts interpreting it relatively narrowly, a wave of large industrial mergers swept the United States in the late 1890s and early 1900s.
+The Sherman Act gave the U.S. Department of Justice the authority to enforce it, but the U.S. presidents and U.S. Attorneys General in power during the 1890s and early 1900s showed little interest in doing so.
+With little interest in enforcing the Sherman Act and courts interpreting it narrowly, a wave of large industrial mergers swept the United States in the late 1890s and early 1900s.
 The rise of the Progressive Era prompted public officials to increase enforcement of antitrust laws.
 The Justice Department sued 45 companies under the Sherman Act during the presidency of Theodore Roosevelt (1901–09) and 90 companies during the presidency of William Howard Taft (1909–13).